danswart/ryb-book/115-customers-value.Rmd

 ## **Creating Value in the Marketplace**

+There is only one definition of value that matters; and that is provided solely by the consumer.

+If you don't adopt that as a key 'rule of thumb' the rest of this book will do you no good.

+It is gospel -- mantra.

+You are correct.
+Many consumers are not rational.
+And, yes, sometimes they ARE wrong.
+The marketplace will punish you severly if your business operates under those two correct, but destructive assumptions.

+Many extraordinary and useful innovations have been rejected by the marketplace.
+People do not necessarily want a better mousetrap!

 Now that you know WHY you can be of value to others, you have to figure out HOW you can be of value to others.
 There are two fundamentally different approaches to creating and delivering value, often referred to as "product-driven" and "customer-driven" strategies.

 I call product-driven strategy <span class="f3 darkgreen"> 'Make, then Sell'</span> strategy.